-After entering a reimbursement requisition in Skyward, attach the original invoice(s), signed and dated and with the applicable internal account purchase order # and check # written on it, to a printed copy of the requisition and send it to the Finance Department.
+After entering a reimbursement requisition in Skyward, attach the original invoice(s), signed and dated and with the applicable internal account purchase order # and/or check # written on it.
 A file copy of the invoice(s) shall be retained by the School - write on your check request: "Sent to county for reimbursement MM/DD/YY.
 If the internal account purchase order was approved by the Purchasing Department, include a copy of the purchase order with the invoice.